wavim/assignee/report/report.typ

 `app.db` file is resolved relative to CWD.
 This allows database records to be preserved.

 = Communication Layer
 This is a short chapter on the validation of requests and response between the server and client.
+The layer is the primary way of validating complex data, instead of relying on rigid database constructs.

 By using TypeScript for backend, a full-stack application allows global TS schema validators.
 The library used in Assignee's case is Zod, which adds support for sophisticated runtime type validation.